Vista 2040 General Plan

 Stronger dark sky policies

-Thomas Armstrong 7 months ago
+Thomas Armstrong about 1 year ago

 I would like the city to develop the capability of recycling

-Thomas Armstrong 7 months ago
+Thomas Armstrong about 1 year ago

 When is this city going to start repaving the streets in this town?
 We need to stop pouring our limited resources into a failing west end project and fix our infrastructure.